rohanarora03/rohanarora03/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Rohan Arora and I'm a Software Developer from Canada.</h2>
+My name is Rohan Arora and I'm a Data Analytics Developer from Canada.</h2>

 ###
 <!--